 Rollback and Microservices

 One of a plenty definitions of a microservice is an independently deployable component.
 This says actually a pretty lot.
-To understand this definition we have go back to the very first motivation for the microservices design pattern: We want to deliver our product as soon as possible.
+To understand this definition we have to go back to the very first motivation for the microservices design pattern: We want to deliver our product as soon as possible.
 A microservice could be in hands of one team and have a completely different and unsynchronous delivery process.
-A team developing a service A don't want to be bothered by waiting for a next release of a service B if it doen't need its new functionality.
-The service A could be deployed into the production once a day and the service B once a month.
+A team developing service A doesn't want to be bothered by waiting for the next release of a service B if it doen't need its new functionality.
+Service A could be deployed into the production once a day and the service B once a month.

 For all this to be possible we have to follow a few basic principles, especially the most important one in our context: No Breaking Changes.
 We may find the same principle under different names like "APIs are forever" etc., but the idea is the same.